How to become a meditation instructor

 If your goal is to be able to lead immersive guided meditation experiences for individuals or groups, be sure any training you’re researching teaches the correct meditation methodology.
 Like we discussed earlier in the article, many meditation instructor trainings don’t teach guided meditation, and leave students feeling certified but not qualified.

-If you are serious about becoming a trained meditation instructor, read my article on how to choose the right meditation training from start to finish before shelling out any of your hard-earned money.
+If you are serious about becoming a trained meditation instructor, read my article on how to choose the right meditation certification from start to finish before shelling out any of your hard-earned money.

 In Person vs. Online Guided Meditation Instructor Training